oznu/docker-cloudflare-ddns/README.md

 * `-e RRTYPE=A` - Set to `AAAA` to use set IPv6 records instead of IPv4 records.
 Defaults to `A` for IPv4 records.
 * `-e DELETE_ON_STOP` - Set to `true` to have the dns record deleted when the container is stopped.
 Defaults to `false`.
 * `-e INTERFACE=tun0` - Set to `tun0` to have the IP pulled from a network interface named `tun0`.
 If this is not supplied the public IP will be used instead.
 Requires `--network host` run argument.
+* `-e DNS_SERVER=10.0.0.2` - Set to the IP address of the DNS server you would like to use.
+Defaults to 1.1.1.1 otherwise.

 ## Depreciated Parameters